timedrop vs FutureMe: An Honest Head-to-Head

 timedrop.
 It encrypts your capsule on your device and stores ciphertext it can’t read, while FutureMe stores letters as readable text.
 If privacy matters, that’s the main difference.

-With timedrop, yes - it’s designed to deliver to a chosen recipient on the date, with an optional backup email.
+With timedrop, yes.
+It’s designed to deliver to a chosen recipient on the date, with an optional backup email.
 FutureMe focuses on letters to your own future self.